Did you know that the era of the disposable product has come at a huge price?

 Today every Australian produces about 2 tonnes of waste a year (from our total economic activity) including packaging, food, construction, manufacturing.
 Only about half is recycled.
 Which means the rest ends up wasted, and contaminating the environment.

 Yet some governments want to build more landfills.
-Queensland for example (with no waste levy to discourage dumping), imports waste from NSW to its landfills.
+Queensland for example has seen imports of waste from NSW to its landfills.
 It is cheaper for the waste generators and collectors to send it there than recycle it.
 This is appalling.

 Naturally recycling costs more as the waste has to be separated, necessitating new and expensive technology.
 Then it has to be reused to make new products.
-But the environmental and resource conservation benefits are well worth it.
+But the environmental, employment and resource conservation benefits are well worth it.

 A new threat to recycling is on the horizon however, and it’s called “waste to energy”.
 It is not recycling, just a one-off energy supplement.
+Nor is it part of the 'çircular economy'.
 PET plastic can be recycled indefinitely, but it can only be used for energy once.
 While the old incinerator technology with its gross air pollution is no longer allowed, major companies are now pushing for ‘modern’ waste to energy plants.
 They may have better emission controls, but the use of mixed and contaminated municipal waste means there is a real risk of toxic pollution spikes affecting local communities.

 It is not waste.
 It is a resource!